Addition and Differentiation of ZX-diagrams: ZX-calculus

 We denote $\ZX \vdash D_1 = D_2$ if $D_1$ may be transformed to $D_2$ by local application of rewriting rules.

-The $\ZX$-calculus is sound, i.e. the rules preserve the semantics: if $\ZX \vdash D_1 = D_2$ then $\interp {D_1} = \interp{D_2}$.
+The ZX-calculus is sound, i.e. the rules preserve the semantics: if $\ZX \vdash D_1 = D_2$ then $\interp {D_1} = \interp{D_2}$.
 The converse property is called completeness.
-The set of rules (\ref{fig:ZX_rules}) was proven complete for the $\frac \pi 4$-fragment \cite{jeandel2019}, and a single extra-rule makes the language complete for arbitrary diagrams \cite{jeandel2018beyond}.
-Notice that alternative sets of rules have been shown to be complete for general $\ZX$-diagrams \cite{HNW, vilmart2018near}.
-We choose to consider the rules of \ref{fig:ZX_rules} as they have been used to study diagrams with parameters in \cite{jeandel2018beyond}, which is an appropriate framework for differentiation (see section \ref{section:derivative}).
+The set of rules (\cref{fig:ZX_rules}) was proven complete for the $\frac \pi 4$-fragment \cite{normal_form_nancy}, and a single extra-rule makes the language complete for arbitrary diagrams \cite{completeness_nancy}.
+Notice that alternative sets of rules have been shown to be complete for general ZX-diagrams \cite{completeness_oxford, vilmart_optimal_axioms}.
+We choose to consider the rules of \cref{fig:ZX_rules} as they have been used to study diagrams with parameters in \cite{completeness_nancy}.